professorkalim/stats22-23/Making_a_Plot.md

 axis(1, at = -3:6, labels = c('Appx -Pi','-2','-1','0','1','2','3','4','5','Appx 2pi'), las=2)
 ```

-# Challenge
+# Challenge 1
 Plot the weather forecast in Antarctica for the next 10 days using what you've learned above.
-So that you don't replace your work from above, give the X and Y vectors names other than X and Y. Before producing the plot you like best enter the following into the console.
+So that you don't replace your work from above, give the X and Y vectors names other than X and Y.

+# Saving challenge 1 without mouse clicks

+You can set your default directory in Preferences.
+Once you've done that, you can use type the lines below before and after your code to save the file and name it what you like.

+Before producing the plot from Challenge 1, enter the following into the console.

 ```r
 png(file="temp_forecast.png")